open-cloud/open-cloud.github.io.old/1_user.md

 With respect to Slivers (configured by selecting the corresponding tab), users first select a target *Deployment*, and then pick an individual *Node* at that deployment.
 Users are also able to select an *Image* and a *Flavor* on a per-Sliver basis.
+All Deployments that the user is permitted to access are visible when instantiating Slivers.

 With respect to Networks (configured by selecting the corresponding tab), each slice is automatically configured with a public and a